 administrative data collection: Data set that results from the information collected for the purposes of delivering a service or paying the provider of the service.
 This type of collection is usually complete (all in-scope events are collected), but it may not be fully suitable for population-level analysis because the data are collected primarily for an administrative purpose.

-adoptee: Children who have been the subject of an adoption order.
-Also known as adopted children.
+adoptee: Children or adults who have been the subject of an adoption order.
+Also known as adopted children or adopted persons.

 adoption: Legal process by which a person legally becomes a child of the adoptive parents and legally ceases to be a child of his/her existing parents.
 See also intercountry adoption.

-Age Pension: Income-support payment paid to older Australians who meet age and residency requirements, subject to income and asset tests.
+Age Pension: Means-tested income support payment paid to older Australians who meet age and residency requirements, subject to income and asset tests.

 age structure: Relative number of people in each age group in a population.